 #1 Driver Error or Reaction

 The most common accidents occur when drivers create a problem on the road or respond badly to a problem that is already unfolding.
 Such instances are responsible for a massive 71% of accidents on UK roads.
 Of the many issues this category covers, the most dangerous behaviour involves drivers ‘failing to look properly’.
 This could include failing to make correct observations before emerging from a junction, failing to look before overtaking another vehicle, or failing to see other road users like motorcyclists.
+Additionally, failing to meet emergency vehicles safely can also lead to major accidents.

 Closer Look: Lack of Sleep